 - A 2.2 or above in an honours degree in a relevant subject

-- 100 hours teaching practice (50 in each year of study) - confirmation of teaching practice is required prior to enrolment
+- 100 hours teaching practice - confirmation of teaching practice is required prior to enrolment

 - GCSE Maths at C or above or equivalent (or evidence of working at or towards that level

 - Basic IT competency as assignments need to be typed

 - GCSE English Language at C or above or equivalent as below:

 - New GCSE English (from September 2017) grades 4-9 (Language)

 - O Level English (Language) any pass grade (grades 1-6)